-In December 2011 Remploy won a contract to run the Government’s flagship Workplace Mental Health Support Service (WMHSS).
-Since then, its specialist vocational rehabilitation team has helped more than 2,300 people who were at risk of losing their jobs because of their mental health conditions.
+In December 2011 Remploy won a contract to run the Government’s flagship Workplace Mental Health Support Service (WMHSS) funded by the Department of Work and Pensions.
+Since then, its specialist vocational rehabilitation team has helped more than 10,000 people who were at risk of losing their jobs because of their mental health conditions.

 The service is impartial and confidential, comes at no cost to either the employer or employee, can be delivered with or without the support of the employer and is delivered by experts who understand mental health and its impact in the workplace.

 Remploy’s advisors are trained and experienced in supporting mental health at work and provide:

 - Work-focused mental health support for six months, tailored to the individual’s needs